mavanish/VirTex/docs/source/citing.rst

 Other articles
 **************

-Please also cite the package you used to genrate quaternion angles (LAMMPS or Ovito).
-If you used any other external package please cite accordingly.
+Please also cite the package you used to generate quaternion angles (LAMMPS or Ovito).
+If you used any other external package, please cite accordingly.

 LAMMPS
 ======